 This Year's Prize

-Kelpies Prize 2015 -- Now Open
+Kelpies Prize 2016 – Now Open

 Have you got a brilliant idea for a children's novel set in Scotland?
 If you missed out on entering the Kelpies Prize this year, don't worry because you still have plenty of time to submit your entry for next year's prize.
 The deadline for the 2016 prize is not until 29 Februrary 2016, so get writing and you could see your novel in print in 2017.
 Good luck!

 Kelpies information for adults and children